symonxdd/avd-launcher/README.md

 - Cross-platform, portable, and minimal.
 <br/><br/>

+## 📥 Downloads
+Grab the latest version for your platform from the [**Releases page**](https://github.com/symonxdd/AVD-Launcher/releases/latest).

+> ℹ️ GitHub 'Releases' is GitHub jargon for downloads.

+No install required — just download and run!
+<br/><br/>

 ## 💡 Motivation
 I'm always excited to try out new technologies, and this project was a perfect opportunity to dive into something fresh.
 This is my first time working with **Go** and **Wails**.